hmis-tools/hmis-api-server/docs/API.md

 As the above examples show, the "data" object will contain either one "item" or a list of "items".

-(When there is an error, an "error" wrapper is used instead, as described later in this document.
-Although the Google JSON Style Guide technically allows both "data" and "error" to be included in the same response, in the OpenHMIS API they are currently mutually
-exclusive: you will get either "data" or "error", but not both.)
+When there is an error, an "error" wrapper is used instead, as described in "Errors and Exceptions" later in this document.
+Although the Google JSON Style Guide technically allows both "data" and "error" to be included in the same response, in the OpenHMIS API they are currently mutually exclusive: you will get either "data" or "error", but not both.

 POST, PUT, and DELETE work as expected: you just supply the object(s), in the same JSON format that responses use.